Christ or Hitler

 The life of Wilhelm Busch progressed from a Christian home, through conversion amidst the horrors of the First World War, to student life against the background of the crushing inflation of the Weimar Republic period.
 Then followed the Nazi period, times of suffering lived out against the background of falling bombs.
 This is Wilhelm Busch's story in his own words, but more than that it is a dramatic record of the power and faithful love of the Lord Jesus Christ.

 This is an enthralling book of the experiences of the German pastor Wilhelm Busch through two world wars and times of both freedom and arrest by the Gestapo.
 These autobiographical anecdotes are equally heart- warming and challenging, and come infused with a love for Christ and a desire to proclaim a life-changing gospel.
-It will encourage believers to make a stand for truth when under pressure, and can also be given to those yet to discover the Saviour.
+It will encourage believers to make a stand for truth when under pressure, and can also be given to those yet to discover the Savior.
 Christian Puritz is to be congratulated for collecting this valuable material and translating it so smoothly and sympathetically for a wider readership.

 Nigel Faithfull, scientist and author